lukcic/devops/Kubernetes/basics.md

 #### Rolling update

-While updating app (`kubectl apply -f` or `helm update`) K8s creates new new replica set.
-Both RS works and each is managing own app version.
+While updating app (`kubectl apply -f` or `helm update`) K8s creates new Replica Set.
+Both RS' work and each one is managing own app version.
 Pods with old version are gradually replaced by these with new version.
 Internal load balancer is responsible for managing incoming traffic.
-Old replica set ins not deleted, it's replica counter is set to 0 to make possible instant rollback.
+Old replica set is not deleted, it's replica counter is set to 0 to make possible instant rollback.

-Downgrade app (older tag):
+Update process:

 By CLI: